Andria (comedy): Act two

-Charinus and Byrrhia talk, Byrrhia confirms the rumour that Pamphilus is still proceeding with the marriage to Philumena.
-Charinus declares his love of Philumena and as he is unsure why Pamphilus is going ahead with the match he vows to go and beg him at least to delay.
-Byrrhia warns him not to as it might appear to Pamphilus that Charinus is effect telling him that he will cuckold him at the first opportunity.
+Charinus and Byrrhia speak.
+Byrrhia confirms the rumour that Pamphilus is still proceeding with the marriage to Philumena.
+Charinus declares his love of Philumena; and, as he is unsure why Pamphilus is going ahead with the match, he vows to go and beg him at least to delay.
+Byrrhia warns him not to do this, as it might appear to Pamphilus that Charinus is effect telling him that he will cuckold him at the first opportunity.

-Charinus catches up with Pamphilus and begs him to break-off or delay the wedding.
-Pamphilus tells him that he would love nothing better than acquiesce to this request and is endeavouring to bring about its termination.
+Charinus catches up with Pamphilus and begs him to break off, or—failing that—delay, the wedding.
+Pamphilus tells him that he would love nothing better than acquiesce to this request, and is endeavouring to bring about the wedding's termination.
 Charinus is relieved by this.
 He dismisses Byrrhia for his poor counsel.
 Davus approaches them and they surmise from his happy disposition that Davus is unaware of their fated heartbreak.
 Davus tells them that in fact the planned nuptials are a ruse and that he has checked Chremes' house and there is no sign of preparations.
 Charinus leaves happy that he will have his beloved Philumena.

 Davus counsels Pamphilus to accept Simo's wish to marry.
 This will cause the match to be publicly ended by Chremes.
 As a disclosed libertine Simo will be willing to let him marry Glycerium rather than no one at all.
 Pamphilus agrees but asks Davus to ensure his father does not discover that he has agreed to bring up Glycerium's child.

 Simo enters to set his trap.
 Byrrhia enters and hides himself as he is under orders to watch Pamphilus' movements in regard to Philumena.
 Simo tells Pamphilus he must marry today.
 Pamphilus surprises him by agreeing.
 Byrrhia believes that Pamphilus is betraying his master.

 Simo collars Davus and voices his suspicions of Pamphilus' volte face.
 Davus parries these queries and the accusation that Davus is somehow plotting against him.
 Davus says that any unhappiness Simo might have detected was due to Simo's mean expense on the celebrations.